 The English Department put together this handy guide for you.
 Click here to view it.
 We’ve also included a list of common literary devices.
 These terms constitute the language of literature.
 When we talk about books, we use these words.

 Where do I get a copy of the book?

-The Summer Reading Program books will be included on the list of required textbooks for 2020-21.
+The Summer Reading Program books will be included on the list of required textbooks for 2021-22.
 You can purchase any version of the book (print or electronic, used or new) from the seller of your choice.
-You can also find all of these titles in print, e-book and audio-book formats in Marian’s library or at your local public library.
+The Bookworm (90th & Center) is offering a 20% discount to all Marian students on the four titles in the Summer Reading Program.
+When you purchase one of these books at the Bookworm, just tell them you’re a Marian student, and they’ll give you the discount.
+You can also find all of these titles in Marian’s library or at your local public library.